Arlodotexe/windows-interact/README.md

  - Added detection for audio transmitted through both input and output (`Win.get.audioDevices.output.transmitting`, `Win.get.audioDevices.input.transmitting`).

  What's changed:
  - Added `stackTrace` as a verbosity option.
-From now on, most methods that use PowerShell will start hiding their large and irrelevant error stack trace unless this option is enabled
+From now on, most internal methods that use PowerShell will start hiding their large and irrelevant error stack trace unless this option is enabled
- - `Win.log()` now parses Javascript objects and prints functions properly (Similar to console.log.
+ - `Win.log()` now parses Javascript objects properly (Similar to console.log.
 Formatting and color is coming soon)
  - App Manager:
     - Added verbosity options
     - onLaunch and onKill now return the name of the relevant application